 Customers pay for the gas it costs to have the cars moved from one place to the next.

-Shorter deliveries, which involves transporting cars within a city, are often paid on an hourly basis
+Shorter deliveries, which involves transporting cars within a city, are often paid on an hourly basis.

-Full-time Potential of Delivering Cars
+Full-time Potential for Delivering Cars

 Is delivering cars for a living feasible?
 Can you get paid to deliver cars and turn it into a full-time job?